Jerome-Maurin/vmdb2-wrapper/README.md

 ### Or

-You can run the following oneliner if you prefer :
+You can run the following oneliner if you prefer:

     eval $(head -n1 BOARD_RELEASE_ARCH_vmdb2-MINVERSION.yaml | sed 's/^.*: \(.*\)$/\1/g')